Waste is a reality

 Lots of efforts are going on to deal with the problem of waste.
 One step extensively advised, and also widely practiced, is to discard wet and dry waste vis-à-vis organic and inorganic waste into separate waste-baskets.
 Inorganic waste consisting of polythene, glass, and metal can be recycled and reused.
 But recycling of organic waste has largely been non-existent.
 The common practice hitherto has been that Municipal trucks carry away the organic waste and dump them into landfill sites.

 Time to look beyond landfills

-The landfilling of waste has outlived its purpose, especially as the urban waste is growingunchecked.
-Besides, landfilling is an ineffective solution to tackle the organic waste.
+The landfilling of waste has outlived its purpose, especially as the urban waste is growing unchecked.
+Besides, landfilling is an ineffective solution to tackle organic waste.
 It harms the environment and poisons the underground waterbed.

-Clean India Ventures has designed Green Waste Reprocessor (GWR) which effectively recycles all kinds of bio-degradable organic waste and converts it into compost.
-GWR is the best way to get rid of waste which otherwise goes into landfills and pollutes environment.
+Clean India Ventures has designed a Green Waste Reprocessor (GWR) which effectively recycles all kinds of bio-degradable organic waste and converts it into compost.
+GWR is the best way to get rid of the waste that otherwise goes into landfills and pollutes the environment.
 For details, visit: www.cleanindiatech.com